Al3xBogo/drumline.lol/content/post/how-to-join/index.md

     - info
 ---

-WardenSMP is a **Minecraft Java Edition** server.
+The Drumline Server™ is a **Minecraft Java Edition** server.
 If you have access to Java Edition, this is the recommended way to join.
 We also support Minecraft Bedrock Edition.

 ## Java Edition

 #### (PC/Mac/Linux)
 IP: **mc.drumline.lol**
-Version: 1.18.2-1.21.4 ***(1.21.4 Recommended)***
+Version: 1.18.2-1.21.8 ***(1.21.8 Recommended)***

 ## Bedrock